gzachariadis/Python.Challenges/README.md

 ##### Objective

-- Write a function that takes H - Hours, M - Minutes, S - Seconds and return the sum of it in Milliseconds.
+- Write a Function that, given "H" for Hours, "M" for Minutes and "S" for Seconds, returns the sum of all in Milliseconds.

 ##### Constraints